Geodesic Motion in the Spacetime Of a SU(2)-Colored (A)dS Black Hole in Conformal Gravity

-In this paper we derived the geodesics equation of a SU (2)-Colored (A)dS Black Hole which was drived from conformal gravity. helping Weierstrass elliptic functions and derivatives of Kleinian sigma functions, we obtained the analytical solutions for both timelike and lightlike geodesic motion.
-We classified set of orbit types for test particles moving on geodesic.
-Moreover we realized that For null geodesics in the spacetime of a SU(2)-colored (A)dS black hole there are three regions but for timelike geodesics there are two regions.
-Also the (TEO) and (BO) are the possible orbits for null and timelike geodesics.
+This paper derived the geodesics equations of a SU(2)-colored (A)dS black hole in conformal gravity.
+After reviewing the spacetime and the geodesic equations, we have investigated the spacetime features such as light spheres and horizons.
+Next, with Weierstrass elliptic and derivatives of Kleinian sigma functions, the analytical solutions for both timelike and lightlike geodesic motion were obtained.
+Further, a set of orbit types for test particles moving on the geodesic were classified.
+The analysis realized three regions for null geodesics and two regions for timelike geodesics in the spacetime of a SU(2)-colored (A)dS black hole.
+The (EO) and (BO) were the possible orbits for null and timelike geodesics.